Adiabatic Quantum Computing: Universality of AQC

 \subsection{Universal AQC in 1D with $9$-state particles}

 The constructions of universal AQC we have reviewed so far are all spatially two-dimensional (2D).
-It was unclear for some time whether universal AQC is possible in one spatial dimension, with some suggestive evidence to the contrary, such as the impressive success of density matrix renormalization group (DMRG) techniques in calculating ground state energies and other properties of a variety of one-dimensional (1D) quantum systems \cite{Schollwock:2005qd}.
-Moreover, classical 1D systems are generally ``easy"; e.g., a 1D restriction of MAX-2-SAT with $p$-state variables can be solved by dynamic programming and hence is in the complexity class P.
+It was unclear for some time whether universal AQC is possible in 1D, with some suggestive evidence to the contrary, such as the impressive success of density matrix renormalization group (DMRG) techniques in calculating ground state energies and other properties of a variety of 1D quantum systems \cite{Schollwock:2005qd}.
+Moreover, classical 1D systems are generally ``easy"; e.g., a 1D restriction of MAX-2-SAT with $p$-state variables can be solved by dynamic programming and hence is in the complexity class P. In addition, the area law implies that 1D systems with a constant spectral gap can be efficiently simulated classically \cite{PhysRevLett.103.050502}.
+All this implies that adiabatic evolution with 1D Hamiltonians is not useful for universal QC unless certain conditions are met, in particular a spectral gap that tends to zero.

-Despite this, \cite{Aharonov:2009fi} proved that it is possible to perform universal AQC using a 1D quantum system of $9$-state particles.
+This was accomplished in \cite{Aharonov:2009fi}, who proved that it is possible to perform universal AQC using a 1D quantum system of $9$-state particles.
 The striking qualitative difference between the quantum and the classical 1D versions of the same problem seems surprising.
 However, the $k$-local Hamiltonian problem allows for the encoding of an extra dimension (time), by making the ground state a superposition of states corresponding to different times.
 This means that the correct analogue of the quantum 1D local Hamiltonian problem is 2D classical MAX-k-SAT, which is NP-complete.